utegin-lpt/OpticalSNNwRW/README.md

 This repository contains the source code, data, and simulation environment for the manuscript **"Optical Spiking Neural Networks via Rogue-Wave Statistics"** by Kesgin et al.

 ## Content
 * **`optical_net_train.py`**: A PyTorch-based Optical Neural Network (ONN).
-It trains a diffractive phase layer to modulate light, aiming to generate rogue waves at specific spatial locations for image classification tasks (e.g., BreastMNIST).
+It trains a phase layer to modulate light, aiming to generate rogue waves at specific spatial locations for image classification tasks.
 * **`rogue_wave_analysis.py`**: Contains rogue wave simulations with data and control pattern using complex amplitude modulation.
 * **`utils.py`**: Contains core physical functions, including the Angular Spectrum Method propagator and padding utilities.
 Angular Spectrum Method implementation is altered from https://github.com/computational-imaging/neural-holography.